-Donald Trump Will Be ‘Actively Involved’ In Republican Politics, Adviser Says
+Donald Trump Will Be 'Actively Involved' In Republican Politics, Adviser Says

 Lewandowski stated that he expects all 10 Republicans who voted to impeach Trump to face formidable primary challengers and noted that the former commander-in-chief will most likely campaign for at least some of them.

-“They will all get primary challenges in my opinion.
-I don’t know at what level the president’s going to weigh in on each of those races, but I think he will be involved in a number of them.”

-“We’re going to see how much influence the president wants to exert going forward,” Lewandowski added.
+"They will all get primary challenges in my opinion.
+I don't know at what level the president's going to weigh in on each of those races, but I think he will be involved in a number of them.""We're going to see how much influence the president wants to exert going forward," Lewandowski added.

 As Fox News noted, Trump has repeatedly indicated that he wants to run again in 2024.
 The January 6 riots at the U.S. Capitol appear to have damaged his political standing nationwide, but polling suggests that the vast majority of Republican voters still support him.